 Luckily, there are solutions to help you fight back against the surge of intrusive, annoying robocalls.
 In this post, we will cover how you can identify a scam call to protect yourself from fraud.

 You’ll know you’re getting fake calls by the many Blocked, Private, and Restricted numbers popping up on your phone.
 These can be telemarketers, scammers, pranksters, or even harassers.
-The most common are:
+The most common include:

-- Tech Support: Another scam growing in strength, this one deals with those who are not computer savvy.
-You’ll get a call pretending to be Microsoft Support that will inform you that your computer is compromised and that you need to download special software to protect yourself.
+Tech Support: This is another scam growing in strength.
+It targets those who are not computer savvy.
+You’ll get a call pretending to be Microsoft Support and they will inform you that your computer is compromised and that you need to download special software to protect yourself.
 The caller conveniently needs your credit card information through this scenario.

-- Sweepstakes: “Free” or “low cost” vacations and other sweepstakes callers claiming you’ve won can end up costing a bundle in hidden costs, or are just a prompt to receive personal information such as home address or even credit card information.
+Sweepstakes: “Free” or “low cost” vacations and other sweepstakes callers claiming you’ve won can end up costing a bundle in hidden costs.
+Usually, they are just a prompt to receive personal information such as home address or even credit card information.
 Never give personal information to these callers, especially over the phone.

-I don’t want to receive these calls at all, how can I stop them?
+Don't want to receive these scam calls?
+Here's how can you stop them

 The simplest way to minimize your exposure to scam calls is to monitor incoming calls carefully.
 Start by not picking up calls from unknown numbers.
 If the information is important or urgent, callers will probably leave a voicemail or find another way to contact you through new digital channels such as email.
 Follow the steps in our infographic below to identify a scam caller and prevent them from ever reaching your phone again.